ava-labs/hypersdk/README.md

 (usually the most time consuming part of block verification) while the consensus engine votes on finalizing the block.

+TODO: why can't the consensus enginge vote on block while still verifying?
+-> we only want to consider voting for blocks we consider to be valid, we trust that we compute correctly, so we don't need the root to tell us that?

 Importantly, reduces the time that a single block spends in the verify call, which blocks the engine from doing other useful work.